PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 # Overview

-This is a collection of DDL files that define the database schema used by the Data Management System (DMS) component of the Pan-Omics Research Information Storage and Management system (PRISM) at the Pacific Northwest National Laboratory (PNNL).
+This is a collection of DDL files that define the database schema used by the Data Management System (DMS) component of the Proteomics Research Information Storage and Management system (PRISM) at the Pacific Northwest National Laboratory (PNNL).
 PRISM incorporates a diverse set of analysis tools and allows a wide range of operations to be incorporated, leveraging